West Allis Dog Park

 The park is located at 11200 W. Hayes Ave., with the entry of off the northeast of Hayes or off of Cleveland Ave.

 DOG PARK FEES

 For the year 2022, the dog park passes are $5 per day or $25 per calendar year for residents and $5 per day or $50 per calendar year for non-residents.
 Prices are per dog.

-You must bring proof that your dog is neutered or spayed before you can purchase a dog park pass.
+You must provide proof that your dog is neutered or spayed before you can purchase a dog park pass.
 Proof of current rabies vaccination is also required.

 dog park rules